natdarke/base-config/README.md

 Nested dependencies are dependendencies within dependencies. `npm install` will also install nested dependencies.

-##### Package Use
+##### Package Types

-NPM packages tend to be either whole applications that are NOT shared using NPM, or useful tools that are useful _in general_, are shared using NPM and used in other packages.
-I call these 'root packages' and 'dependeny packages'.
+Officially there aren't different types of packages but, in practice, ther are 2 types that I call 'root packages' and 'dependeny packages'

 * Root Packages
+    * Typically, this would be a package that forms the spine of an application and would have many dependencies
     * Not a dependency
     * Has dependencies
-    * Typically, this would be a package that forms the spine of an application and would have many dependencies
     * NOT published to an NPM repository as it is not intended to be installed as a dependency.
     * A JavaScript service is, basically, a docker container running a 'Root Package'.
 The git repo contains a Dockerfile and the package code

 * Dependency Packages
+    * Tools that are useful _in general_
     * Intended to be published to [NPM JS](#npm-js) (or some other NPM repository) and installed in other packages.
-    * Should be usable in any other package.
+    * Should be usable in any other package
     * Can be published pubicly, for use by anyone
     * Can be published privately, only for use by your organisation